-- 1) Appropriation and Use of Funds - a) The amount received from the lock-in shall be allocated annually in order to assist Student Health Service (SHS).
+- a) The amount received from the lock-in shall be allocated annually in order to assist Student Health Service (SHS).
 The SHS funds shall be used to maintain general support needs during the academic year in order to help support the expenses of SHS.

-- b) The Director of SHS is responsible for determining how the funds are to be allocated and for preparing the annual budget packet for Associated Students funds.
+Funds form the fee increase approved in Fall 2006 will be used to hire two additional mental health professionals, increase access and convenience be adding Thursday evening appointment hours, answer more informal medical questions without charge and without the need of a formal appointment, reduce the wait times for an appointment and for walk-in patients, provide stress reduction services and help keep medical care affordable. - b) The Director of SHS is responsible for determining how the funds are to be allocated and for preparing the annual budget packet for Associated Students funds.
 Each year, the Director of SHS shall be required to submit a budget proposal to A.S.
-Finance Board in Winter Quarter for the following fiscal year detailing the allocation of funds for supplies and materials support. - c) The Associated Students Executive Director is responsible for the forwarding of funds for SHS budget accounts (i.e., Administration, Outpatient, Health Education, Laboratory, X-Ray, and Pharmacy).
-The funds are being used to maintain regular office expenses which parallels A.S. expenditure categories such as Workstudy, Non-Workstudy, Duplicating, Rentals, Maintenance Agreements, Supplies, Telephone, Equipment, etc. - 2) The Director of SHS shall submit a quarterly financial report and an annual report on September 1st to the Associated Students Executive Director summarizing the expenditure of funds from the prior fiscal year.
+Finance Board in Winter Quarter for the following fiscal year detailing the allocation of funds for supplies and materials support. - c) The Associated Students Executive Director is responsible for the forwarding of funds for SHS budget accounts (i.e., Administration, Outpatient, Health Education, Laboratory, X-Ray, and Pharmacy). - 2) The Director of SHS shall submit a monthly report (a copy of CCC's GLO60) and an annual report on September 1st to the Associated Students Executive Director summarizing the expenditure of funds from the prior fiscal year.